Parallel Works

 For existing clusters, the PW CLI is installed in a folder named pw inside your home directory.

-If you'd like to install the PW CLI locally, follow the instructions below for your operating system and device's chip type.
-Please note that Windows is not supported at this time.
+If you prefer to download the binary manually, or are on Windows, follow the instructions below for your operating system and device's chip type.

 mkdir -p ~/bin